Core Concepts

 Krypton Difluoride

-From its discovery most scientists believed that it was impossible for krypton to form compounds until the 1960s when krypton difluoride was discovered.
-This was the first compound of krypton discovered, it is used as a very strong oxidizing agent KrF2.
+From its discovery, most scientists believed that it was impossible for krypton to form compounds.
+This changed in the 1960s, when krypton difluoride was discovered.
+This was the first compound of krypton discovered.
+It is used as a very strong oxidizing agent KrF2.

 Krypton Isolation

-It is isolated the same way as any other noble gas, via air liquefaction.
-This is a process in which air is cooled to low temperatures so that it will condense into a pale blue mobile liquid.
+Krypton is isolated the same way as any other noble gas, via air liquefaction.
+This is a process in which air is cooled to low temperatures so that it will condense into a pale, blue, mobile liquid.

 Physical Properties of Krypton